RaphiMC/NoteBlockLib/README.md

 ## Releases
 ### Gradle/Maven
-To use NoteBlockLib with Gradle/Maven you can use this [Maven server](https://maven.lenni0451.net/#/releases/net/raphimc/NoteBlockLib) or [Jitpack](https://jitpack.io/#RaphiMC/NoteBlockLib).
+To use NoteBlockLib with Gradle/Maven you can get it from [Maven central](https://mvnrepository.com/artifact/net.raphimc/NoteBlockLib), [Lenni0451's maven](https://maven.lenni0451.net/#/releases/net/raphimc/NoteBlockLib) or [Jitpack](https://jitpack.io/#RaphiMC/NoteBlockLib).
 You can also find instructions how to implement it into your build script there.

 ## Usage